Deformable Radar Polygon: A Lightweight and Predictable Occupancy Representation for Short-range Collision Avoidance: Evaluation and Analysis

-To show what the Doppler velocity on each vertex looks like in a radar polygon, more data were collected under two cases: pedestrians passing by, and vehicles passing by.
-We visualized the polygon results formed by rear radars in Fig.~\ref{fig:pedbev} and plotted measured Doppler velocities for polygon vertices using red arrows.
-From those results, we could tell that the polygon has a good representation of passing pedestrians and moving vehicles.
-The plotted Doppler velocity also indicates the moving speed and direction of the vertex, of which the effectiveness would be primarily verified next.
+To illustrate Doppler velocity on each vertex within a radar polygon, additional data was collected for two scenarios: \textit{pedestrians passing by} and \textit{vehicles passing by}.
+Fig.~\ref{fig:pedbev} showcases the results formed by rear radars, with red arrows indicating measured Doppler velocities for polygon vertices.
+The visualizations demonstrate the polygon's effective representation of the edges of passing pedestrians and moving vehicles, with the plotted Doppler velocities conveying the speed and direction of each vertex.

-To quantitatively evaluate how well the proposed polygon prediction performs (Section~\ref{sec:poly_pred}), we made the one-to-one comparison between the current-frame radar polygon and the predicted polygon from the last frame in Fig.~\ref{fig:pred_res}, and calculated the IoU between them.
-Three examples are from car backing-off, pedestrian, and vehicle passing-by experiments, respectively.
-In Fig.~\ref{fig:pred_res}, current-frame radar polygons are shown with a light-blue region, and predicted polygons are plotted with the dotted line.
-The predicted polygons are highly overlapped with the new measurements with IoU above $0.9$, which shows a good prediction performance and primitively verifies the correctness of our deformable radar polygon idea.
+To quantitatively assess the performance of the polygon prediction discussed in Section~\ref{sec:poly_pred}, we conducted a one-to-one comparison in Fig.~\ref{fig:pred_res} between the current-frame radar polygon and the predicted polygon from the last frame.
+We calculated the IoU between them for three scenarios: car backing-off, pedestrian, and vehicle passing-by experiments.
+In Fig.~\ref{fig:pred_res}, current-frame radar polygons are represented by a light-blue region, while predicted polygons are depicted with a dotted line.
+The high IoU values above $0.9$ indicate excellent prediction performance, validating the accuracy of our deformable radar polygon approach.

+It's important to note that the lack of a tangential component in Doppler speed may lead to inaccuracies for vertices with significant tangential speed, whether from self-movement or relative shifts.